Resources for College-Bound Athletics

 In order to be eligible, student athletes must meet certain NCAA standards for grade point average (GPA) in core curriculum courses, as well as SAT/ACT scores.

 The following resources provide essential and detailed information on the NCAA eligibility process for student athletes.

-Beginning August 1, 2016, NCAA Division I will require ten core courses to be completed prior to the seventh semester (seven of the ten must be a combination of English, math or natural or physical science that meet the distribution requirements outlined in the Quick Reference Guide, below).
+NCAA Division I requires ten core courses to be completed prior to the seventh semester (seven of the ten must be a combination of English, math or natural or physical science that meet the distribution requirements outlined in the Quick Reference Guide, below).
 These ten courses become "locked in" at the start of the seventh semester and cannot be retaken for grade improvement.
-This new rule will affect current students, who must be sure to complete the 10 core course by the end of their junior year.

 For detailed information on these new NCAA Academic Eligibility Requirements, click to view: